Charles E W Bean, Diaries, AWM38 3DRL 606/60/1 - September - October 1916 - Part 7

 genly put into the 3 weeks class,

 I believe.
-They go tho various
+They go thro various

-stages & at/ end of 14 weeks
+stages & at / end of 14 weeks

-( 11 weeks in their case} are examined
+(11 weeks in their case} are examined

 to see if they are fit up to standard.

-If not they are put back for training’
+If not they are put back for training.

-So that they come across to the
+If [[that?]] they come across to the

 11